dwyl/phoenix-todo-list-tutorial/README.md

 _not_ using an `JavaScript` in this tutorial because we are demonstrating how to do a 100% server-side rendered App.
-This _always_ works even when `JS` is disabled in the browser or the device is super old and does not have a modern we browser.
+This _always_ works even when `JS` is disabled in the browser or the device is super old and does not have a modern web browser.
 We could easily have added an `onclick` attribute to the `<input>` tag, e.g: